-The common and collective trust funds are valued at NAV, as a practical expedient, provided by the respective fund administrators.
-Management has determined that the NAV is an appropriate estimate of the fair value of the common and collective trust funds at December 31, 2023 and 2022, based on the fact that the common and collective trust funds are audited and accounted for at fair value by the administrators of the respective common and collective trust funds.
-There are no restrictions on the ability of the Corporation to redeem any of the common and collective trust funds at December 31, 2023 or 2022.
+The common and collective trust funds are valued at NAV, as a practical expedient for fair value, provided by the respective fund administrators.
+Management has determined that the NAV is an appropriate estimate of the fair value of the common and collective trust funds at December 31, 2024 and 2023, based on the fact that the common and collective trust funds are audited and accounted for at fair value by the administrators of the respective common and collective trust funds.
+There are no restrictions on the ability of the Corporation to redeem any of the common and collective trust funds at December 31, 2024 or 2023.